 6.10.1 Applicability to language

-This vulnerability does not apply to Java, because Java has inherent protections in the language to prevent this.
+The vulnerability described in ISO/IEC 24772-1 clause 6.10 does not apply to Java, because Java performs explicit range checks and raises an exception if the ranges are not compatible.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
-See 6.
+See clause 6.
 36 Ignored error status and unhandled exceptions [OYB].

 6.11 Pointer type conversions [HFC]